metalmachine76/metaltracker/MetalTracker.Trackers.Z1M1/readme.txt

 When you are connected to the co-op server and have joined a room, the following events will be synced from and to all players currently in the room:

-- when an exit is marked
+- when an exit or destination is marked
 - when an item is marked
+- when other details are changed in the "Room Detail" panel

 Note: The co-op server does not keep any state.
 It only replicates events to other players within a given room.
 This means that if you are disconnected from the room, and later reconnect, any events that occurred while you were not connected won't show on your tracker.